rvarttinen/spring-example-magic/README.md

 # spring-example-magic
 A simple example of using Spring Boot with an external source of data converting it to RDF and storing it in a triple store.
-The data cen be exposed in various formats by this service:
+The data can be exposed in various formats by this service:
 * RDF; Turtle, RDF/XML and JSON-LD
 * Regular formats like JSON and XML, without semantics
 * Maybe more on its way ...

 # Introduction
 This project has several purposes:
-* serve as an example of how to retrieve data from an external service and store that dat ain a triple after applying semantics to it
+* serve as an example of how to retrieve data from an external service and store that data in a triple store after applying semantics
 * base for experimentation using the latest and greatest of Java (currently 23) and other libraries used in this project
 * act as a repository of "nice-to-have" features on how to do things Spring Boot and RDF, i.e. implementation, testing, format conversion, etc.